Garzoni History, Family Crest & Coats of Arms

 Early History of the Garzoni family

 This web page shows only a small excerpt of our Garzoni research.
-More information is included under the topic Early Garzoni History in all our PDF Extended History products and printed products wherever possible.
+The years 1419, 1506, 1638, 1668, 1706 and 1721 are included under the topic Early Garzoni History in all our PDF Extended History products and printed products wherever possible.

 Garzoni Spelling Variations

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Garzoni are Garzia, Garzya, Garsia, Garcia, Garcea, Garzaria, Garzadori, Garzetta and many more.

-Early Notables of the Garzoni family (pre 1700)
+Early Notables of the Garzoni family

 - Giovanni Garzoni (1419-1506) an Italian humanist and physician from Bologna, where he was professor of medicine and teacher of rhetoric

 Migration of the Garzoni family